 If you are listed as the party on most of these documents, you can have a significant legal problem on your hands.
 Let’s be clear.
 The business entity should own all the assets of the company.
 If someone uses the “who is” function to investigate your domain, they should see the company listed as the owner.
 If a majority of the ownership documents are signed by you personally instead of as an officer of the entity, a judge is going to be more receptive to a claim the entity should be set aside.
 That is the last thing you want to see happen, so check your business documentation to make sure you are not sitting on a time bomb.

+There you are.
+The five most significant legal mistakes made by online businesses.
 Do these five areas cover everything you need to be concerned about as a website operator?
 No. The days of the web being a lawless platform where anyone can run amuck are over.
 For better or probably worse, we are now venturing into the days where laws applicable to the web not only exist, but there are far too many of them!

 The key to minimizing your risk is to get ahead of the game before a lawyer shows up at the door with a lawsuit in hand.
 Make sure to consult with an attorney familiar with internet law concepts before that happens.